BestTimesToVisit.com Logo

 Trams (Azienda Trasporti Milanesi - ATM)

-Iconic Milanese trams are a charming and practical way to navigate the city, especially for shorter to medium distances and picturesque routes through historic neighborhoods.
-They often run on the same tickets as the metro and buses.
+Iconic Milanese trams are a charming and practical way to navigate the city, especially for shorter to medium distances and exploring historic neighborhoods.
+They offer a slower pace and a more scenic view than the metro.

-Milan's extensive bus network complements the metro and trams, reaching areas not directly served by rail.
-Trolleybuses (identified by overhead wires) are also a common sight and operate similarly.
+Milan's bus network complements the metro and trams, reaching areas not directly served by rail.
+They are useful for specific routes or when traveling to slightly more peripheral attractions.

-Cost:Same ticketing system as the metro and trams (€2.20 single ticket, day passes).
+Cost:Same ticket as the metro and trams (€2.20 single ride).

 Cycling (BikeMi)

-BikeMi is Milan's public bike-sharing system, offering a healthy and flexible way to explore the city, particularly for shorter hops between attractions.
-It's great for covering ground faster than walking but slower than the metro.
+BikeMi is Milan's public bike-sharing system, offering a flexible and eco-friendly way to explore the city, particularly for shorter distances and in areas with dedicated bike lanes.

 Tip:Download the 'BikeMi' app to locate available bikes and stations.
-Ensure you lock the bike properly at a designated station to avoid extra charges.
-Be cautious of tram tracks and cobblestone streets, which can be tricky for cyclists.
-Always wear a helmet if you're not comfortable with city traffic.
+Ensure you lock the bike properly at a designated station to avoid fines.
+Be cautious of tram tracks and cobblestone streets, as they can be tricky for cyclists.

 Taxis and Ride-Sharing (e.g., Uber)